 2007 Sacagawea Dollar With Edge Lettering

 Be careful if you purchase one of these on eBay or any other online auction site.
-The edge lettering is very easily added to the edge of a legitimate Sacajawea dollar.
+The edge lettering can be easily added to the edge of a legitimate Sacajawea dollar.
 If you find one in circulation, you should send it to one of the third party grading companies for authentication and certification.
-That way, you can guarantee it is original and the coin has not been altered since it left the mint.Continue to 5 of 5 below.
+That way, you can guarantee it is original, and the coin has not been altered since it left the mint.Continue to 5 of 5 below.

 05 of 05